content-left-bg.png

 • utilise the QKLG, supported by Foundations for Success

-• plan, assess and make judgements about children's learning and developmental progress aligned to the QKLG learning and development continua.
+• plan, assess and make judgements about children's learning and developmental progress aligned to the QKLG learning and development areas

 • monitor and document children's learning to inform decisions about planning, organising learning experiences, interacting with children and evaluating children's learning.

 For SDKs approved under the National Law, access to a qualified early childhood teacher is required (for at least 20% of kindergarten program delivery time).
-Where an early childhood teacher is not engaged to deliver SDK at the school, this requirement is met by regular access to the regional HoD SDK.
+Where an early childhood teacher is not engaged to deliver SDK at the school, this requirement is met by regular access to Regional SDK curriculum support.

 Complying with relevant legislation

-Principals must manage the additional requirements that result from the delivery of an SDK program in a state school.
-Support for schools to comply with relevant legislative and learning requirements is provided by regional SDK teams and EC.
+Principals must manage the requirements that result from the delivery of an SDK program in a state school.
+Support for schools to comply with relevant legislative and learning requirements is provided by regional SDK teams and ECRC.
 The principal is supported to:

-• ensure that staff complete an SDK induction program to equip them with the knowledge to do their job effectively and to understand their roles and responsibilities in relation to the safety and wellbeing of children.
+• ensure SDK workers complete an SDK induction program to equip them with the knowledge to effectively understand and perform their roles and responsibilities in relation to the health, safety, wellbeing and rights of children

-• ensure that staff working with kindergarten children receive regular updates and training on the SDK nationally required documents accessed on the SDK QLearn, in conjunction with departmental policies and procedures.
+• ensure SDK workers meet legislative requirements and comply with SDK nationally required documents, accessed on the SDK SharePoint site, in conjunction with departmental policies and procedures

-• ensure that there are school staff with current first aid qualifications approved for an SDK on duty at all times (including excursions) and are immediately available in an emergency.
+• ensure there are school staff members with approved qualifications on duty at all times when the SDK is operational (including during excursions and when transporting kindergarten children in department-owned vehicles)

-• report any closures of SDK or serious incidents to the regional SDK team who manage notifications to the Regulatory Authority and State Schools.
+• report any closures of the SDK or serious incidents to the regional SDK team who manage notifications to the Early Childhood Regulatory Authority

-• ensure school premises and all equipment and furniture used in delivering kindergarten is safe, clean and in good repair including structures and measures specifically required for an SDK setting.
+• ensure that school premises, along with equipment and furniture used in delivering kindergarten, are safe, clean, and in good repair, including any structures and measures specifically required for an SDK setting

-• ensure that staff and children are well practiced in the required procedures if an emergency occurs at the school.
-Rehearsals for various scenarios must be conducted for kindergarten children every three months and documented.
+• ensure SDK workers, visitors and children are aware of the required procedures if an emergency occurs whilst the SDK is operational.
+Rehearsals for various emergency and evacuation scenarios must be conducted every three months by all those present at the SDK, and documentation kept of the rehearsals

 • monitor fluctuations in kindergarten registrations.
 If the change in numbers affects the delivery model, contact the regional Senior Advisor SDK.